yuselg/ETF/README.md

 %
 ```

-You can copy the generated code in directory `bank` to your Laptop and continue with the complication as shown below.
+You can copy the generated code in directory `bank` to your Laptop and continue with the the design of the application as shown below.

 We use the EiffelStudio-IDE to compile the generate code.
 Create a temporary directory in which to compile the EIFGENs (not needed on your Laptop).
 Assuming your login is `student`: